06 Jun Learn how to cultivate healthy, happy relationships

 “I don’t think this argument is helping either of us, Jane.
 In my opinion, Saturday was a great time, but you feel like I behaved like a dog.
 Can we partner and look at how Saturday affected our relationship, and work on that instead?”

 It’s a slight shift in the language, but it can powerfully change your interactions from defensive and attacking, to collaborative and solution-oriented.
 It deflates a little of the emotion, as you look at the relationship, and how each of you are adding to, or taking from the relationship.
 It also helps you see how you negatively or positively impact on the relationship, and makes both parties responsible to make it work, instead of the ‘loser of the argument’ having to assume full responsibility.

 Contrary to near every Hollywood depiction, it takes skill, intention and structure to nurture a healthy relationship.
 Give these tools a try, and let me know how you find it.

 Additional relationship support

-If you feel that you could benefit from the additional support of relationship coaching sessions, don’t hesitate to contact me using the form below and book in for a FREE taster call.
+If you feel that you could benefit from the additional support of relationship coaching sessions, don’t hesitate to book in for a FREE discovery call.